Treatment for Seborrheic Dermatitis of the Back, Chest, and Skin folds

 What is seborrheic dermatitis of the body skin?

-Did you know that you can also have dandruff in the folds of your armpits and groin and even in the crack between your buttocks?
-Redness, tenderness and itching in the skin folds may indicate seborrhea.
+The skin shows redness, tenderness and itching.
+This is especially true if seborrhea is in skin folds.
 On the back and chest the rash often looks red and dry yet the skin may feel greasy and waxy.

 Yep, dandruff is a much bigger problem than you are led to believe from dandruff shampoo commercials.